cvat-ai/cvat/site/content/en/docs/manual/advanced/automatic-annotation.md

 In case you did not find the model you need, you can add a model of your choice from [Hugging Face](https://huggingface.co/) or [Roboflow](https://roboflow.com/).

+> **Note**, that you cannot add models from Hugging Face and Roboflow to self-hosted CVAT.

 <!--lint disable maximum-line-length-->